zeeguu/web/README.md

 The build is minified and the filenames include the hashes.\

 # In Goolge Chrome
- Go to [Chrome Extensions](chrome://extensions/) and unpack the build folder
+ Go to chrome://extensions/ and unpack the build folder

 # In Firefox
 ...